For my recipe lovers:

 What’s Akoori?

 Essentially, Akoori can be best described as masala scrambled eggs.
-While my community, the Parsis, call it Akoori many Indians also refer to this dish as Anda (Egg) Bhurji.
+While my community, the Parsis, call it Akoori, many Indians also refer to this dish as Anda (Egg) Bhurji.

-In Mumbai, Bhurji is often on the breakfast menu in a long distance train or can also be found early morning on streets around offices.
+In Mumbai, Bhurji is often on the breakfast menu in a long-distance train or can also be found early morning on streets around offices.
 Mumbai’s Irani cafes commonly found in the CBD area of ‘Fort’ will serve Akoori too!
 My dad remembers cycling with his buddies from Tardeo to Colaba on a Saturday morning before stopping at Kayani’s for some breakfast Akoori.